 3 – Write the full name and address of the individual or company shipping the item(s).

-4 – Specify the full name and address of the recipient (individual or entity who is receiving the shipment).
+4 – Specify the full name and address of the recipient (the individual or entity receiving the shipment).

-5 – Write the name of the country where the item(s) are being shipped from.
+5 – Write the name of the country from which the item(s) are being shipped.

 6 – Enter the name of the company that produced the shipped goods.

-7 – Write the country name where the goods are to be delivered.
+7 – Write the country name where the products are to be delivered.

-8 – Print the name of the company that will be importing the goods (only if different than the recipient).
+8 – Print the name of the company that will be importing the goods (only if different from the recipient).

 9 – Enter the twelve (12) digit Air Waybill Number (the FedEx shipping label number).

 10 – State the currency that was used for the transaction (US Dollar – USD, Euro – EUR, Canadian Dollar – CAD, etc.).